 Department of Local Affairs (DOLA), Administration of the Converation Trust fund (CTF)

 The Conservation Trust Fund receives 40 percent of Lottery proceeds.
 Local parks and recreation providers receive money from the Conservation Trust Fund in proportion to their population so that every town, city, county and special district in Colorado benefits.
 The Lottery distributed more than $54.9 million to the fund in FY19 for open space and land acquisition, equipment purchases, facility development, park maintenance and renovation or restoration of local facilities.

 Colorado Parks and Wildlife

 Colorado Parks and Wildlife receives 10 percent of Lottery proceeds.
 Colorado’s 41 state parks use Lottery money for trail construction and maintenance, land acquisition, equipment and facility purchases and maintenance of state parks facilities.
 Lottery funding improves the state park experience for more than 12 million annual visitors.
-The Lottery distributed approximately $13.3 million in FY17 to Colorado Parks & Wildlife.
+The Lottery distributed approximately $13.7 million in FY19 to Colorado Parks & Wildlife.